-- application of electric controls. - (2) introduction to industrial pipefitting and power piping. - (3) instruction in the field of start, test, and balance. - (4) a knowledge of the mechanical instrument family. - (5) an opportunity to become familiar with the use of the Builders Level-Transit.
+- i) a knowledge of the operation and application of electric controls. - (2) introduction to industrial pipefitting and power piping. - (3) instruction in the field of start, test, and balance. - (4) a knowledge of the mechanical instrument family. - (5) an opportunity to become familiar with the use of the Builders Level-Transit.